groth00/personal_site/content/reading.md

 +++
 title = "Reading List"
-description = "Technical materials" date = "2024-07-29"
+description = "Technical materials" date = "2024-11-25"
 +++

-Here's a list of technical books that I've read and found helpful, lexicographically sorted.
+Here's a list of technical books that I've read and found helpful.

 ## C